fullptr/datamatic/README.md

 * A block of template of code is defined by being between lines containing `DATAMATIC_BEGIN` and `DATAMATIC_END`.
 * Replacement tokens are of the form `{{Namespace::function_name(args)}}`.
 If a function takes no arguments, the parentheses may be omitted.
 All of these functions return strings to insert into the output file.
 * As seen above, if you instead specify the name of a property, that is returned (provided there is no function with the same name).
 Specifically, if no function with the given name is found, a default function is returned which simply does a property lookup on the given component/attribute.
+* Aside from the property lookup functions used above, there are some builtin functions to provide some basic functionality, and datamatic also provides a way for you to provide your own custom python functions that can return any kind of string you like (more on that below).
 * The block is copied for each of the components in the spec, and functions in the `Comp` namespace are called with the current component implicitly passed in.
 The `Attr` namespace works differently.
 If a line has an `Attr` symbol, that line is duplicated for each attribute in the component, so it isn't necessary to specify a loop when specifying attributes.
 * The only valid namespaces are `Comp` and `Attr`.
 * There is nothing special about `name`, `display_name` and `default` above, you can have any property on your components that you like.
 However, if you are making use of them directly like `{{Comp::name}}`, that property must obviously be provided for all components.
 It may be beneficial to have some properties that only appear on some components for the sake of custom functions, more on that below.